ElderINTERalliance/WikiRaces/README.md

 ### To do:

+- clean up useless async/await
+- set up replica sets for mongodb
 - add informational text on homepage
 	- note a re-direct does not count
-- click to view user's submission info on leaderboard
-- Add message for Edge
+- Add message for Edge and weird browsers
 - encode urls properly
 - Reorder directory structure so pages are not jumbled together.
 - set up nojs and IE support